A53o/MC-Server-Guide/README.md

-# MC-Server-Guide

-In this guide I will show you how to setup and install a Minecraft server on windows without portforwarding.

 # Lets Start
 1. First goto [Papermc.io/downloads/all](https://papermc.io/downloads/all) click on the version of Minecraft you Want in the side bar e.g.